“The family that builds TelResource”

 Since accepting the full-time position, Frank has advanced to embrace his current role as Vice President of Operations.
 He has a symbiotic working relationship, not to mention deep friendship, with Larry.
 Their trust in one another and ability to work through all problems is at the heart of what makes TelResource a strong company and a tremendous resource to its customers.

 “We’re looking out for our client’s best interest with the highest level of integrity.
 If they could feel a state of euphoria when they hear TelResource is on it, then it’s a job well done for us.”

 (VP of Auditing & Contracting)

 Tracy L. Stuber can be viewed as TelResource’s secret weapon.
-Before coming to TelResource, Tracy was working with enterprise level companies; some of the biggest names in the telecom industry like TWC and AT&T. This gave Tracy not only twenty years of experience in telecom, but also an in depth look into how different carriers conduct their business.
+Before coming to TelResource, Tracy was working with enterprise level companies; some of the biggest names in the telecom industry like Time Warner Cable (now Spectrum) and AT&T. This gave Tracy not only twenty years of experience in telecom, but also an in depth look into how different carriers conduct their business.

 After years of working in telecommunications, she changed over to consulting, which allowed her to make a significant direct impact to her customers.

 She wanted to be able to affect company’s telecom solutions in a big way.
 As the Vice President of Auditing and Contracting, she’s had several long term contracts allowing her to build strong relationships with her clients and work intimately with their telecom technologies.
 Tracy takes personal pride in making sure customer’s expectations are met or exceeded.

 “My clients will laugh because they understand that I will argue for 50 cents or a dime.
 Its integrity, and it’s what you need to have when you’re trying to recover money.”